 Empire Today offers a unique service.
-You can use their online store to select laminate flooring that you are interested in, then schedule and in-home consultation.
+You can use their online store to select laminate flooring you are interested in, then schedule an in-home consultation.

 A trained salesperson will meet you in your home with the flooring samples you selected and help you decide on what to order.
 They will then provide you with a free, professional estimate and even schedule the installation for you.

 In addition to these options, many of the large flooring stores and home improvement stores offer both online and in-store services.
 Some of the more popular ones include Home Depot, Lowe’s, Lumber Liquidators, and Floor & Décor.

 They provide trained sales associates who can guide you through the selection process.
 And they offer installation as part of the package.